 Transactions denominated in foreign currencies are initially recorded at the functional currency exchange rates at the date of transaction.
 Monetary balance sheet items denominated in foreign currencies are translated at the functional currency exchange rates at the balance sheet date.
 Non-monetary balance sheet items that are measured at historical cost in a foreign currency are translated at the functional exchange rates ruling at the date of transaction.
-Non-monetary balance sheet items that are measured at the functional exchange rates ruling at the date of transaction.
-Non-monetary balance sheet items that are measured at the functional exchange rates ruling at the date of transaction.
+Non-monetary balance sheet items that are measured at current value are translated at the functional exchange rates ruling at the date of valuation.